Spanish Civil War

 In the autumn of 1936, on Communist inspiration, a shock force was internationally recruited to assist the Republican Army in the Spanish Civil War.
 Where did the Brigades come from and why?
 By Hugh Thomas.

 The British Battalion of the International Brigades, formed to defend the Spanish Republic against the forces of General Franco, first went into battle at Jarama in February 1937.
-It was the beginning of a bruising, often dispiriting campaign, as Christopher Farman explains.
+It was the beginning of a bruising, often dispiriting campaign.